joreilly86/flocode-python-essentials/05-basic-syntax.md

 - Read the error message.
 It tells you the line and usually the reason.
 - Sprinkle `print()` statements or use breakpoints in VS Code to inspect variables.
 - Reduce the problem to the smallest snippet that still fails.
-- Explain the code out loud (rubber duck debugging).
-It is amazing how often you catch the issue mid-sentence.
+- Explain the code out loud (rubber duck debugging). **It's amazing how often you catch the issue mid-sentence.**

 Keep your notebooks or scripts tidy, name variables clearly, and errors become easier to hunt down.